In San Sebastian: Organic Coffee, Haciendas and the Casa Museo de Doña Conchita Encarnación

 San Sebastian, now on the way to nowhere, was for years been a major stop between the Bay of Banderas on the Pacific Ocean to Guadalajara.
 Its mines produced riches of silver and gold and the population swelled to 30,000.
 Now less than 1000 or so people live in the village.

 When San Sebastian was at its glory, the residents of Puerto Vallarta, then a tiny port and fishing hamlet called Las Penas, were harvesting salt–a necessary ingredients for smelting the ores taken from the mines– loading it onto mules and trekking 4500-feet up to San Sebastian.
-The road we traveled taking us across a bridge and on the the dirt packed main thoroughfare is the same as trod by those mules centuries ago.
+The bridge we cross into San Sebastian onto its rocky packed dirt main street probably hasn’t change that much since the mules came through carrying salt centuries ago.

 Founded in 1605, San Sebastian’s boom lasted until the early 1900s and because it was so remote, civilization never came again to sweep away the historic buildings dating back centuries.

-Walking along the cobblestone streets, past walls dripping with red, purple and orange bougainvillea, we take a turn past the town’s zocolo centered around an ornate gazebo and lined with shops, Hotel Los Arcos de Sol, a hacienda style white washed building dating back more than 200 years and a restaurant that gets good reviews as well as several small stores.
-But we didn’t stop to shop but instead went inside Casa Museo de Doña Conchita Encarnación the small museum run by Lupita Bermudez Encarnacion, the great times four granddaughter of a Spaniard who came here to run Santa Gertrudis, one of the mines here, in the 1770s.
+Walking along the cobblestone streets, past walls covered with red, purple and orange bougainvillea, we take a turn past the town’s zocolo centered around an ornate gazebo.
+On this street, we pass the Hotel Los Arcos de Sol, a hacienda style white washed building dating back more than 200 years with a restaurant that gets good reviews.
+Small stores, housed in historic buildings, offer a variety of goods but we don’t stop to shop though I’m a sucker for Mexican art.
+Instead we’re on a mission to visit Casa Museo de Doña Conchita Encarnación the small museum run by Lupita Bermudez Encarnacion, the great times four granddaughter of a Spaniard who came here to run Santa Gertrudis, one of the mines here, in the 1770s.

-One of the traditions in San Sebastian, Lupita tells us, was that after someone died, the strongest men of the house would carry the body to the porch and a photographer was summoned often from a distance to take photos of the corpse.
-It meant working fast to beat the clock before rigor mortis set in. intense heat hurried along the body’s decay or both.
+One of the traditions in San Sebastian, Lupita tells us, was that when someone died, the strongest men of the house would carry the body to the porch and a photographer was summoned often from a distance to take pictures of the corpse.
+It required fast work before the heat hurried decay and rigor mortis set in.

 San Sebastian was founded by three families who immigrated from Spain and to keep their blood lines pure, they only intermarried with each other.
 So through the centuries uncles married nieces and aunts married nephews.
 Thus Lupita says that her mother, Dona Conchita, married a man who was her cousin and nephew and so Lupita’s father was also her nephew, cousin and uncle.

-In 1910, as the Mexican Revolution raged, Lupita’s family’s wealth disappeared but the rich family lore continues.
-Our guide Victor Avila translates Lupita’s many tales.
-We learn Lupita’s great uncle Jose Rogello Alvarez (and who knows how else they were related) and other men, carrying rifles and riding on horseback, guarded 40 mules loaded down with silver and gold as they made the five day trip through the mountains to Guadalajara.
-The trip took five days there and back.
+In 1910, as the Mexican Revolution raged, Lupita’s family’s wealth disappeared.
+She blames Pancho Villa and his men who kept raiding the town demanding ransom and money until it was all gone.
+But the rich family lore continues.
+As our guide Victor Avila continues to translate Lupita’s many tales, we learn her great great uncle Jose Rogello Alvarez (and who knows how else they were related) and other men, carrying rifles and riding on horseback, guarded 40 mules loaded down with silver and gold as they made the five day trip through the mountains to Guadalajara to deposit their money.
+Then it was five days back on the narrow mountain passage.
 Of the many runs they made–at least five a year– bandits only managed to rob them twice.
-Even then the weight of the metal made it impossible to carry only a small amount away.
+Even then the weight of the metal made it impossible for the bandits to carry only much away.

 Plantacion de Cafe